dimitri/pgloader/pgloader.1.md

 file local to the client over the network and into the PostgreSQL server, using the same protocol as pgloader uses.

+## A NOTE ABOUT PARALLELISM

+pgloader uses several concurrent tasks to process the data being loaded:

+  - a reader task reads the data in,

+  - at least one transformer task is responsible for applying the needed transformations to given data so that it fits PostgreSQL expectations, those transformations include CSV like user-defined *projections*, database *casting* (default and user given), and PostgreSQL specific *formatting* of the data for the COPY protocol and in unicode,

+  - at least one writer task is responsible for sending the data down to PostgreSQL using the COPY protocol.

+The idea behind having the transformer task do the *formatting* is so that in the event of bad rows being rejected by PostgreSQL the retry process doesn't have to do that step again.

+At the moment, the number of transformer and writer tasks are forced into being the same, which allows for a very simple *queueing* model to be
+implemented: the reader task fills in one queue per transformer task, which then pops from that queue and pushes to a writer queue per COPY task.

+The parameter *workers* allows to control how many worker threads are allowed to be active at any time (that's the parallelism level); and the parameter *concurrency* allows to control how many tasks are started to handle the data (they may not all run at the same time, depending on the *workers* setting).

+With a *concurrency* of 2, we start 1 reader thread, 2 transformer threads and 2 writer tasks, that's 5 concurrent tasks to schedule into *workers* threads.

+So with `workers = 4, concurrency = 2`, the parallel scheduler will
+maintain active only 4 of the 5 tasks that are started.

+With `workers = 8, concurrency = 1`, we then are able to work on several units of work at the same time.
+In the database sources, a unit of work is a table, so those settings allow pgloader to be active on as many as 3 tables at any time in the load process.

+As the `CREATE INDEX` threads started by pgloader are only waiting until PostgreSQL is done with the real work, those threads are *NOT* counted into the concurrency levels as detailed here.

 ## SOURCE FORMATS

 pgloader supports the following input formats: